fabriceyhc/nc_diversity_attacks/INSTALL.md

 matplotlib==3.0.3
 scipy==1.2.1
 ```
 Note: these are the most recent versions of each library used, lower versions may be acceptable as well.
 It is also *highly* recommended that you use GPUs to execute the evaluation scripts.
+If you have access to GPUs, [download](https://pytorch.org/get-started/locally/) the appropriate version of PyTorch for your system instead of using the default above.

 ```
 pip install -r requirements.txt